credativ/puppet-ssh-hiera/README.md

 ## Install

-if you are using puppet-librarian, simply add:
+if you are using librarian or r10k, simply add the following line into your Puppetfile:

-    mod 'ssh', :git => 'git://github.com/credativ/puppet-ssh-hiera.git'
+    mod 'credativ/ssh', :git => 'git://github.com/credativ/puppet-ssh-hiera.git'

 ## Usage